CristianChris/UDP-unicast-multicast--TCP-Client-Server-Application/README.md

 In order to run our aplication we will need to install several tools for that:

 1. [NodeJS](https://nodejs.org/en/) as a JavaScript environment
-2. Node.js modules:
+2. Node.js modules: net; JsonSocket
-  2.1 net
-  2.2 JsonSocket

 After the installation, from our terminal we will need to run first our Redis service to serve us the brokering.
 For this just type the following command: ```redis-server```